ist-group/curriculum-parser-service/readme.md

 To build an executable jar type: `gradlew jar`

 To run directly from source type: `gradlew bootRun`

+Set the property `curriculum.files_dir=<workdir>` to control where the curriculum files should be downloaded to or if you want to use a fixed version of the data.

 To use the service open http://localhost:8088